Neochees/Python/README.md

 # This is one of the first Python scripts I ever wrote that worked.
-Atleas the second one under certain conditions, but the first one only works with a specific setp up of files on your desktop or file structure.
+Atleast the second one under certain conditions, but the first one only works with a specific setp up of files on your desktop or file structure.